 Together this group of organizations represents a rich coverage of science disciplines, geographic areas of interest, organization types, data/information/knowledge products, and data types.
 It is this richness and variety and the concentration of researchers on this small peninsula that make Woods Hole an attractive location in which to do science informatics research.

 RPI Tetherless World

-The Tetherless World Constellation (TWC) at RPI explores the research and engineering principles that underlie the Web to enhance the Web's reach beyond the desktop and laptop computer, and develops new technologies and languages that expand the capabilities of the Web.
-The faculty and staff use powerful scientific and mathematical techniques from many disciplines to explore the modeling of the Web from both network- and information- centric views.
-TWC goals include making the next generation Web natural to use while being responsive to the growing variety of policy and social needs -- whether in the area of privacy, intellectual property, general compliance, or provenance.
-The semantic escience/data-science research theme of TWC focuses on semantic data frameworks, next generation virtual observatories/organizations, semantic data, knowledge integration and knowledge provenance for science.
+The Tetherless World Constellation (TWC) at Rensselaer Polytechnic Institute (RPI) explores the research and engineering principles that underlie the Web and develops new technologies that expand the capabilities of the Web.
+The faculty and staff use powerful mathematical and scientific techniques from many disciplines to explore the modeling of the Web from both network- and information- centric views.
+TWC conducts research and education in semantic e-science and data science with themes including semantic data frameworks, next generation virtual observatories/organizations, knowledge integration, and knowledge provenance for science.

 Last updated: August 27, 2019